docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 ### Creation properties

 Some element types have attributes that can only be specified when the element is created.
-These are not normal properties of the element, in that they cannot be changed during the element’s lifetime, and they are only needed once.
+These are not normal properties of the element, in that they cannot be changed during the element's lifetime, and they are only needed once.
 For these element types, you can supply an optional creation-properties argument to the add method.
-This argument is an object with one or more properties that control aspects of the element’s appearance, or special functions such as whether an edit text element is editable or Read only.
+This argument is an object with one or more properties that control aspects of the element's appearance, or special functions such as whether an edit text element is editable or Read only.
 See [Control object constructors](control-objects.md#control-object-constructors) for details.

 You can also specify the creation properties for new objects using the resource specification format; for